cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 <strong class="alert-header">Dashboard Integration</strong>

-When you configure Cypress to record tests to the [Dashboard](/guides/dashboard/introduction) you'll see data from your latest recorded runs in the Cypress app, increasing visibility into your test history.
+When you configure Cypress to record tests to the [Dashboard](/guides/dashboard/introduction), you'll see data from your latest recorded runs in the Cypress app.
+This increased visibility into your test history allows you to debug your tests faster and more effectively, all within your local workflow.

+The data used by these features is pulled from the Dashboard, so they will only reflect test results that were [recorded](/guides/dashboard/projects#Set-up-a-project-to-record).

 If you're not sure whether you're logged in, you can always check using the profile control in the top right of the window.

-The data used by these features is pulled from the Dashboard, so they will only reflect test results that were [recorded](/guides/dashboard/projects#Set-up-a-project-to-record).

 </Alert>